aplanas/openSUSE-FDE/notes-about-fde.md

   + This has not been agreed, so this is only my own opinion (aplanas)

   + Stage 1 (MVP)
-    - Grub2 as it is today
+    - Grub2 as is mostly today, with a patch to support boot loader layout
-    - No boot loader specification layout in ESP
+    - Implement boot loader specification layout in ESP
+    - Move boot into the ESP (moving the kernel and the initrd)
     - Clean boot partition and FDE for the rest
     - Implement the steps from [8] inside YaST
     - Enable data authentication in the encrypted volume